AHCIP Alberta Coverage Summary

 - Podiatry: some, although not all, podiatry services are covered up to a maximum of $250 per year.
 Contact the Alberta government for further details.

-- Dental/oral surgical services if deemed medically necessary.
+- Some dental, oral and maxillofacial surgical services if deemed medically necessary.

-- Some optometry costs are covered if treatment or services are required as a result of certain medical conditions.
+- Partial or full coverage for some optometry costs if treatment is required as a result of specific medical conditions.
 Contact the Alberta government for further details.

 Prescription Drug Coverage Programs

-The following lists the specialty AHCIP prescription drug programs:
+The following lists specialty AHCIP prescription drug programs:

 Outpatient Cancer Drug Benefit Program

-Certain specific medications used to directly treat cancer are covered.
+Certain medications used to directly treat cancer are covered.

 Specialized High Cost Drug Program